adamterlson/cairn/README.md

 # Cairn
 Cairn is a tiny library for React Native that replaces the default `styles={[styles.foo, styles.bar]}` styling sytnax with a simpler, string-based spread syntax: `{...style('foo bar')}`.
 Cairn supports defining multiple classes, applying hierarchically-defined classes en masse, and conditional classes.

 Instead of trying to shim a CSS preprocessor, Cairn embraces the power ([and advantages](https://facebook.github.io/react-native/docs/style.html)) of JavaScript-based styling.
+Cairn plays well with [React StyleSheet](https://facebook.github.io/react-native/docs/stylesheet.html).

 If you're not sure why you want this, check out the [Background](#background) section.